HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-- Integument: Eruption of disseminated small, flat, yellow-brownish papules with scaly to crusty surface.
-Tendency to necrotic disintegration and petechial haemorrhages, haemorrhagic eczematoid, sometimes ulcerated lesions, especially capillitium, intertriginous spaces, joint folds affected; aphthous lesions of the oral mucosa; thrombocytopenic purpura.
+Integument: Eruption of disseminated small, flat, yellow-brownish papules with scaly to crusty surface.
+Tendency to necrotic disintegration and petechial hemorrhages, hemorrhagic-eczematoid, sometimes ulcerative skin lesions, especially capillitium, intertriginous spaces, articular folds affected; aphthous lesions of oral mucosa; thrombocytopenic purpura.

-- Extracutaneous manifestation: Destructive bone foci (extremities, ribs, skull, iliac crest), scarring.
-Obligatory swelling of lymph nodes, hepatosplenomegaly, fever, increasing anemia.
-Optional pulmonary involvement (cough, dyspnoea, radiological miliary speckling), osteolysis.
+Extracutaneous manifestation: Destructive bone foci (extremities, ribs, skull, iliac blades), scarring.
+Obligate lymph node swelling, hepatosplenomegaly, fever, increasing anemia.
+Optional pulmonary involvement (cough, dyspnea, radiographic miliary mottling), osteolysis.

 LaboratoryThis section has been translated automatically.